tarof429/magarin/kvm_virt_install_ks_centos7/README.md

 # Installing CentOS 7 on KVM Using Kickstart

-edhat-based Linux generates a kickstart file that can be used to automatically install the OS.
+Redhat-based Linux generates a kickstart file that can be used to automatically install the OS.

 First, install cdrtools.